 By a popular state vote in November 2016, the residents of Nevada approved a ballot initiative legalizing recreational use of marijuana.
-The initiative, taking effect on January 1, 2017, would allow adults (21 years of age or older) to purchase, cultivate, possess, or consume either up to 1 ounce of marijuana or up to 1/8th of an ounce of concentrated marijuana.
-Adults are also allowed to cultivate, process or transport up to 6 marijuana plants in certain secure areas.
-The initiative also places the Nevada Department of Taxation in charge of regulating marijuana-related businesses and licensing.
+Adults (21 years of age or older) may purchase, cultivate, possess, or consume either up to 1 ounce of marijuana or up to 1/8th of an ounce of concentrated marijuana.
+Adults are also allowed to grow up to 6 marijuana plants in an area that is equipped with a security device (such as a lock) and they can only grow marijuana if there isn't a state-licensed retail marijuana store within 25 miles.
+The Nevada Department of Taxation is in charge of regulating marijuana-related businesses and licensing.

 Highlights of Nevada's regulations include:

 Recreational marijuana became legal in Oregon on July 1, 2015, and legal marijuana retail shops opened their doors on Oct.
 1 of the same year, nearly one year after voters approved a ballot initiative.
-Sales of up to one-quarter ounce to those 21 and older are allowed in the state's existing medical marijuana dispensaries, while additional licenses will be offered in 2016.
+Adults (21 and over) are permitted to grow up to 4 plants on their property, possess up to 8 ounces of marijuana in their homes, and up to one ounce on their person.
+The Oregon Liquor Control Commission License accepts applications for recreational marijuana licenses.

 Highlights of Oregon's regulations include: